John Edwards Hill: Awards and honors

 In 1985, the American Society of Mammalogists elected Hill as an honorary member.

 Several species of mammal are named after Hill, including the Hills' horseshoe bat, Hill's sheath-tailed bat, Hill's roundleaf bat, Sturnira koopmanhilli, and Hill's shrew.

 Selected publications

 Personal life and death

-Hill married Brenda Morphew in 1955; together they had a daughter, Sandra.
+Hill married Brenda Morphew in 1955; they had a daughter, Sandra.

 He died on 6 May 1997.